Brendan Behan: Writer

 Behan's fortunes changed in 1954, with the appearance of his play The Quare Fellow.
-Originally called The Twisting of Another Rope and influenced by his time spent in jail, it chronicles the vicissitudes of prison life leading up to the execution of "The quare fellow", a character who is never seen.
+Originally called The Twisting of Another Rope and influenced by his time spent in jail, it chronicles the vicissitudes of prison life leading up to the execution of "the quare fellow", a character who is never seen.
 The prison dialogue is vivid and laced with satire but reveals to the reader the human detritus that surrounds capital punishment.
 Produced in the Pike Theatre, in Dublin, the play ran for six months.
 In May 1956, The Quare Fellow opened in the Theatre Royal Stratford East, in a production by Joan Littlewood's Theatre Workshop.
 Subsequently, it transferred to the West End.
 Behan generated immense publicity for The Quare Fellow as a result of a drunken appearance on the Malcolm Muggeridge TV show.
 The English, relatively unaccustomed to public drunkenness in authors, took him to their hearts.
 A fellow guest on the show, Irish-American actor Jackie Gleason, reportedly said about the incident: "It wasn't an act of God, but an act of Guinness!"
 Behan and Gleason went on to forge a friendship.
 Behan loved the story of how, walking along the street in London shortly after this episode, a Cockney approached him and exclaimed that he understood every word he had said—drunk or not—but had not a clue what "that bugger Muggeridge was on about!"
-While addled, Brendan would clamber on stage and recite the play's signature song, The Auld Triangle.
+While addled, Behan would clamber on stage and recite the play's signature song, "The Auld Triangle".
 The transfer of the play to Broadway provided Behan with international recognition.
 Rumours still abound that Littlewood contributed much of the text of The Quare Fellow and led to the saying, "Dylan Thomas wrote Under Milk Wood, Brendan Behan wrote under Littlewood".
 Littlewood remained a supporter, visiting him in Dublin in 1960.

 In 1958, his Irish-language play An Giall (The Hostage) opened in the Damer Theatre, Dublin.
 Reminiscent of Frank O'Connor's Guests of the Nation, it portrays the detention in a teeming Dublin house in the late 1950s of a British conscript soldier, seized by the IRA as a hostage pending the scheduled execution in Northern Ireland of an imprisoned IRA volunteer.
 The hostage falls in love with an Irish convent girl, Teresa, working as a maid in the house.
 Their innocent world of love is incongruous among their surroundings since the house also serves as a brothel.
 In the end, the hostage dies accidentally during a bungled police raid, revealing the human cost of war, a universal suffering.
 The subsequent English-language version The Hostage (1958), reflecting Behan's own translation from the Irish but also much influenced by Joan Littlewood during a troubled collaboration with Behan, is a bawdy, slapstick play that adds a number of flamboyantly gay characters and bears only a limited resemblance to the original version.